 Over hill, over dale – into the wild blue yonder, may the Lord rise us up, generals every one, trained for battle by the ones who have gone before and have shown us how to do it right.

-Encouraging intentional adventure and the faith of a soldier,
+Encouraging intentional adventure and the courage of a soldier marching on,

 Here are a few other posts you might enjoy:

 5 Ways to Make Your Steps Glad You Married Their Mom

 Why I Decided to Write a Blog and Call it Austin Over FiftyApril 28, 2018 at 4:45 pm

 […] that we’re concerned about retirement, and I absolutely hate that so many of us live without a sweet spouse.
 But, if I can help set the pace and hold high the Over Fifty bar, if I can inspire myself and my […]